caarlos0/dotfiles.fish/README.md

 ## Themes and fonts being used

-Gruvbox dark (high contrast) and MonoLisa Font.
+Gruvbox dark (high contrast) and Inconsolata Font.

 If you use [vscode](https://code.visualstudio.com/) then you need to fix the font for terminal:
 `Terminal > Integrated: Font Family`: `Inconsolata Nerd Font Mono`